coverclock/com-diag-hazer/README.md

-The Tumbleweed router, which is on my LAN, must have a static IP address or a usable Dynamic DNS (DDNS) address (which is what I do) that can be reached through the firewall. ":tumbleweed" identifies the port on the localhost defined in /etc/services from which to receive and send RTK update datagrams.
+The Tumbleweed router, which is on my LAN, must have a static IP address or a usable Dynamic DNS (DDNS) address (which is what I do) that can be reached through the firewall. ":tumbleweed" identifies the service on the localhost defined in /etc/services from which to receive and send RTK update datagrams.